 My parents visited Bauman’s Farm and Gardens in Gervais, Oregon, (outside Woodburn) for the first time several months ago.
-They loved it and proceeded to rave about how much we would, too.
+They loved it and proceeded to rave about how much we would too.
 I couldn’t take it any longer; I had to see this place for myself.
-My husband and I packed up our two kiddos, along with my mom serving as tour guide, and made the trip at the end of September.
+My husband and I packed up our two kiddos, along with my mom serving as tour guide, and made the trip towards the end of September.

 How have I lived in Oregon most of my life and never been to Bauman Farms?!
 I loved this place every bit as much as my mom.
 If the giggling, shrieking, running, and jumping was any indication, our kids did, too.

 It is packed with events and activities that will appeal to everyone in the family.
 They take things up a big notch for the month of October.
 Check out their website for a full list of both weekday and weekend offerings.

 Our kids are 2 and 4; they were perfectly happy playing in the free areas.
 For older kids and adults, you can purchase tickets to do the different activities.

 They have this great playground, surrounded by a little track for the tricycles.
 On the other side of the fence was a track with pedal carts for adults and bigger kids.

 My 2-year old son was all about the big dump trucks and tractors.
 He happily scooped rocks and moved heavy equipment for an entire hour.

 I took this shot standing on top of a pile of tiered tractor tires, filled in with wood chips.
 Perfect for climbing, jumping, and general kid mayhem.